Slavonia and Danube wine region vineyards along the river.

 Cabernet Franc

-Performs exceptionally well in cooler sites
+Performs exceptionally well on cooler sites.

 Merlot & Cabernet Sauvignon